 Standardization plays an important role in creating video quality measurement algorithms that have been extensively validated by a large consortia, using thousands of human viewer’s ratings.
 They are among the most accurate and reliable tools that operators can use.

-We implement our quality measurement solutions based on the world’s first and only HTTP Adaptive Streaming QoE Model, recommended by the ITU-T: the ITU-T P.1203 family.
+We implement our quality measurement solutions based on our year-long experience with the world’s first and only HTTP Adaptive Streaming QoE Model, recommended by the ITU-T: the ITU-T P.1203 family.
 It has been the product of several years of joint research and has been shown to significantly outperform other models in terms of accuracy and speed.